 Greece now maintains a blacklist of websites that are blocked by ISPs in an attempt to keep citizens from accessing anything other than state-owned gaming websites.
 However, major international firms argue that they are in fact legal in Greece pursuant to local gaming laws as well as EU free trade agreements.
 The situation is needlessly complicated, but changes are coming to Greece in the near future.

 888 Accepts Greece Bettors

 888Sport is one of the largest European brands to still accept Greek customers.
 If you’re tired of dealing with the state-owned website, an account with 888 is by far your best choice.
 888 is internationally recognized and trustworthy.

 Both gaming websites offer more than just sports betting.
 In addition to sports betting, each has more than a hundred casino games, online poker and more.
 Even better, they both know how to help Greeks make deposits and supports the Greek language on its website.

 We’ll discuss other options in a minute, but currently 888 is the best Greek gambling site and it’s not even close.
 888 has a rock solid reputation and a well-established record of providing safe, fair games.

 Other Greek Betting Sites

 If you’re determined to find a place to gamble online at a website blocked by Greek IPs, here’s what you need to do.
 First, get an account with a reputable VPN provider.
 A VPN (short for “virtual private network”) provides an encrypted connection to the internet that allows you to visit websites that are blocked in your country.

 The second step is to find a legitimate Greek betting site.
-With all of the major European brands leaving the market, that leaves the US-friendly sites such as those listed above.
-Some betting websites have little regard for the prohibitions enacted in the United States, Greece and several other countries.
+With all of the major European brands leaving the market, that leaves offshore betting sites.
+Some betting websites have little regard for the prohibitions enacted in Greece and several other countries.
 Their stance is that what they do is legal in their country of residence and are under no obligation to follow the laws of foreign nations.